 We chose the article by Newman et al. (2014) based on several factors: its academic impact and the potential for methodological improvements, adjustments, and extensions to gain additional insights.

-Freitas et al. (2018) conducted a conceptual replication which seems the closest to the original’s, building on the design of the target article, examining associations with misanthropy and culture, and reporting a consistent tendency to view the true self as morally good.
+De Freitas et al. (2018) conducted a conceptual replication which seems the closest to the original’s, building on the design of the target article, examining associations with misanthropy and culture, and reporting a consistent tendency to view the true self as morally good.
 A recent conceptual replication by Lefebvre and Krettenauer (2020) used a similar design to the target’s Study 1 and concluded that across age groups people do tend to view the true self as moral.
-We considered these as evidence in support of the phenomenon yet saw the potential in stronger evidence with well-powered direct pre-registered replications to try and obtain more precise estimates of the effect size.
+We considered these as evidence in support of the phenomenon, yet saw the potential in stronger evidence with well-powered direct pre-registered replications to try and obtain more precise estimates of the effect size.
 The reported effects in their Study 1 were very large and likely over-estimated, and as far as we know their Study 2 examining political views as a moderator has not received as much attention with similar conceptual replication attempts.
 To our knowledge, there are currently no independent direct close pre-registered replications of the article.

 The target article has had an impact on scholarly research in social psychology, philosophy, judgment and decision-making, and cognitive science (Strohminger et al., 2017; Newman et al., 2015; Kumar, 2016).
 At the time of writing, there were 246 Google Scholar citations and some important follow-up theoretical and empirical articles, such as Strohminger and Nichols’s (2014) work on the essential moral self.